Purple Pitcher Plant Facts

 To the surprise of a great many people, the remarkable Purple Pitcher Plant has a comparatively large, if somewhat oddly shaped, range of distribution.
 That holds true because the fascinating Angiosperm inhabits a fairly large section of the globe.

-Further, that’s because it appears in a relatively broad swathe of North America.
-Firstly, this zone of habitation comprises nearly all of the country of Canada.
-Secondly, though, the awesome species also appears in very specific parts of the United States.
+That’s true since the botanicl wonder appears in a relatively broad swathe of North America.
+This zone of habitation comprises nearly all of the country of Canada.
+Additionally, though, the awesome species also appears in very specific parts of the United States.

 More specifically, this range of habitation consists of the Eastern seaboard, the Gulf Coast, the Great Lakes region, Washington state, and parts of the state of Alaska, as well.
-Also, like many related species, it evolved as native to ecosystems that most plants find inhospitable.
+Like many related species, it also evolved as native to ecosystems that most plants find inhospitable.

 This characteristic forms the very reason why such plants developed carnivorous natures to augment other nutrient-producing processes.
 In its case, this mostly consists of peat moss bogs.
 However, it will also appear in any wetland, and even roadside ditches.